-This group portrait was given by Pope Urban VIII (1568–1644, Pope from 1623) to his nephew, Cardinal Francesco Barberini (1597–1679).
+This group portrait was given by Pope Urban VIII (1568–1644, Pope from 1623) to his nephew, Cardinal Francesco Barberini.
 The subjects have not been identified, but it is thought that they may be from Venice as the dress of the men is Venetian in style.
-The child's costume, which is recognisably that of a girl, can be dated to around 1540; her appearance, age and clothes recall Titian’s Portrait of Clarissa Strozzi of 1542 (Gemäldegalerie, Berlin).
+The child’s costume, which is recognisably that of a girl, can be dated to around 1540; her appearance, age and clothes recall Titian’s Portrait of Clarissa Strozzi of 1542 (Gemäldegalerie, Berlin).

 The portrait is listed in four Barberini inventories (1629; 1630; 1631–6; 1692–1704) as a painting by Titian, but this attribution is impossible.
-The fusion of Venetian and Netherlandish stylistic and technical characteristics suggests the picture may be by a Venetian painter who had absorbed Netherlandish influences.
-The artist might otherwise be a Netherlandish painter working in Venice or the Veneto.
-The painting was once attributed to Dirck Barendsz (1532–1594) who, according to the historian Karel van Mander, was in Venice in about 1555, or Jan Stephen van Calcar, who was born in Germany but moved to work in Venice, where he became a close follower of Titian.
+The fusion of North Italian and Netherlandish style and technique suggests the picture may be by a North Italian painter who had absorbed Netherlandish influences or by a Netherlandish painter working in Northern Italy.
+It was once believed to be by Dirck Barendsz., who, according to the historian Karel van Mander, was in Venice in about 1555, or Jan Stephen van Calcar, who was born in Germany but moved to work in Venice, where he became a close follower of Titian.
 It now seems more likely to have been painted by a North Italian artist influenced by Netherlandish art, although we don't know who, leaving this intriguing portrait something of a mystery.

 Download an 800px wide, 72dpi copy of this image.